I2rys/HuluNoodle/README.md

 </p>

 # HuluNoodle
-A simple but powerful and fast Hulu checker written in NodeJS.
+Simple but powerful and fast Hulu checker written in NodeJS.

 ## Installation
 npm: